 For similar reasons, parts should be designed to stay in place after they are installed by the robot.
 Better still, parts can be designed with snap fits, eliminating the need for fastening, welding or bonding later.
 In addition, because robots cannot move with the same repeatability as dedicated, “hard” automation, parts should have self-aligning features, such as lips or chamfers, to help the robot insert them.

 Robotic grippers are not as nimble as human hands, and some parts are easier for robots to grip than others.
 A part with two parallel surfaces can be handled by a two-fingered gripper.
 A circular part can be handled by its outside edges, or, if it has a hole in the middle, its inside edges.
 Adding a small lip to a part can help a gripper reliably manipulate the part and increase the efficiency of the system.
 If the robot will handle more than one type of part, the parts should be designed so they can all be manipulated with the same gripper.
+A servo-driven gripper could also help in that situation, since engineers can program stroke length and gripping force.

 How well the parts are made can also be an issue.
 “Robots are flexible.
 They can be changed to assemble different products.
 But that doesn’t necessarily mean they can compensate for inconsistent parts,” Baratti points out.
 “If you have one part that is manufactured to a tolerance of 0.01 inch and another part that is made to a tolerance of 0.005 inch, you’re going to have problems getting that product to assemble.”